 Everybody always goes, “Why do you walk with a cane?”
 I’ve been known to say, “Oh, I have a slight case of AIDS.”

 Those first two years of being HIV-positive were mad years.
 I had unprotected sex with several different women, and I didn’t tell them.
 I figured, I was damned by somebody, so I was going to damn the world.
 After that I came to my senses and realized I was wrong and I had to tell those girls.
-Of course I got smacked, I got told I was going to be killed, and I just told those girls, “You know this shit’s out there.
+Of course I got smacked.
+I got told I was going to be killed.
+I just told those girls, “You know this shit’s out there.
 Go get tested.
 If you feel the same way after you test, then do what you got to do.”

 I prayed to the great artist up in the sky that if he let those women be healthy and safe, that I would give him ten years of celibacy.
 They all came back negative.
 I kept my promise.
 In those ten years I educated a lot of women.
 I called it “working the bar circuit.”
 I’d go out and meet women who were ready to go home and get busy, and I’d tell them I was HIV-positive.

 I live in the high desert now, to breathe some fresh air and exercise.
-I’m trying to get my lower end to come back.
+I’m trying to get my lower end to come back to life.
 I woke up one day, went to turn on the stereo, and I collapsed.
 Turns out I had developed a neurological disorder on account of my HIV.
 When they told me I was going to be in a wheelchair, I was like, “Cut my legs off if they ain’t going to work.”
 They said, “No no. We don’t have to do that.”
 Good thing, because I got myself out of the wheelchair.
 I’ll run again.